The Lens That’s Costing You the AI Race

 That Mode Is Now Your Biggest Barrier to AI

-There are plenty that make you smarter as an individual.
+There are plenty of tools that make you smarter as an individual.
 ChatGPT, Claude, Copilot.
 Pick your flavor.
 They will make you faster, sharper, more effective.
-But none of them, right now, are built to raise the intelligence of your team as a unit.
+But none of them are built to align the intelligence of your entire leadership team.
 That gap is real, and it is not solved by clicking Start Free Trial.

 When we talk to companies about building real AI capability, we hit the same wall every time.
 They go looking for a pricing page.
 When they cannot find it there, they assume it does not exist, or that it is too complicated, too expensive, too much work.
 It is not.
 It is actually the opposite.
 But you cannot see that if you are still looking through a twenty-year-old lens.